stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The new package is called `desktop` rather than using an ugly GLFW acronym.

-* In reality the new GLFW framework was already in place before this stage of the tutorial, but we will continue to introduce the functionality as it becomes relevant as though it was developed at that time.
+* In reality the new GLFW framework was already in place before this stage of the tutorial, but we will continue to introduce functionality as it becomes relevant.

 Finally we can create our first demo application to instantiate a Vulkan instance for the local hardware: